opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/service-catalogs/openshift-template.md

 The following tutorial shows you how to register a (trial) subscription key from Red Hat and uses it to create an OpenShift cluster using the OpenShift template.

 :::important
-*   The OpenShift template deploys a [Self-managed OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform) on Open Telekom Cloud with Bring Your Own License (BYOL).
+*   The OpenShift template deploys a [Self-managed OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform) on T Cloud Public with Bring Your Own License (BYOL).
 *   Your license/subscription will cover technical support from Red Hat as well as upgrades between OpenShift versions.
 [Read more](https://www.redhat.com/en/about/value-of-Red-Hat).
 *   Supported versions: 4.12.39 and 4.13.x.
 :::